 Purchase an anti-theft bag and take your belongings with you (I discourage this because of the obvious).
 Buy a good luggage lock and store your valuables in a suitcase.
 Amazon offers a plethora of available locks with various ratings.

-7. Confirm You Have All Your Device Cables and That They Will Work In Another Country
+Confirm You Have All Your Device Cables and They Work In Another Country

 I discovered I didn’t pack my iPhone cable when I was on a plane to Verona.
 AHHHH!
 Even frantically purchasing a cable at your destination airport doesn’t ensure it will work (my didn’t).
 I’m buying a new cable for all my devices and putting them into a pouch for travel specifically.
 Also, I almost caused a fire because I brought a hair dryer that wasn’t rated for 220V.
 Double-check that your electronic devices can be operated at a different voltage.
 I obviously didn’t.
 Pack voltage converters or charging your devices will be a challenge!